aka: Potty Humor

 - An amusing example from John Wayne's propaganda film The Green Berets: there's an early scene where a character named Sgt.
 Provo is complaining that his name doesn't sound good next to any of the army's buildings or streets so he's not sure what could be named after him if he dies.
 Later Provo is fatally wounded and whispers to Colonel Kirby a suggestion.
 This is followed by showing the surprised reactions of the characters to seeing the name implemented: Provo's Privy.

 - Looney Tunes: Back in Action contained a scene where Taz makes his entrance doing his usually gibbering which he usually ends with blowing a raspberry but farts instead.

 - Fairly abundant in Penguins of Madagascar, as is typical for most Dreamworks movies.

 Classified: "We are the North Wind.
-And no one breaks the wind."
+And no one, no one, breaks the wind."

 - Artemis Fowl: pretty much any scene involving Mulch Diggums.

 - Turns up sometimes in Welkin Weasels, most notably in the bit where Scirf escapes the tower by climbing down the garderobe (toilet which drains into the lake).

 Sylver: "But why didn't you call out to us?"Scirf: "Couldn't.
 Had my mouth full."Sylver chose not to delve any further into this line of enquiry.